 Fentanyl can impair cognitive function, leading to confusion or difficulty understanding surroundings.
 Quick mental deterioration may prevent the person from seeking help or responding to danger effectively.

-Overdose disrupts temperature regulation, causing cold, sweaty, or clammy skin.
+Cold, Clammy Skin or Sweating An overdose disrupts temperature regulation, leading to cold, clammy, or sweaty skin.
 A pale or ashen complexion often accompanies these symptoms, sometimes with nausea or dizziness.

 Emergency Steps: What to Do in Case of a Suspected Fentanyl Overdose